bionic-gpt/bionic-gpt/website/content/docs/production/postgres.md

 top = false
 +++

-BionicGPT is completely stateless aprt from the data we store in Postgres.
+BionicGPT is completely stateless apart from the data we store in Postgres.

 As part of installing into production you'll need a strategy for how you manage that state (i.e. backups).